 The reality is, providing you take the necessary steps and ensure that your containers are appropriately ventilated and insulated, you can build your container home in most climates.

-If this approach doesn’t work, read our in depth article about where to buy shipping containers.
+If this approach doesn’t work, read our in-depth article about how and where to buy shipping containers.

 As soon as people find out about container homes, one of their first thoughts tends to be, well, are these things safe?